-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Book Critiques (3)
+Book Critique Assignments (3)

 The student will read the Dickson, Harley, and Swenson texts and submit a well-written, 3–5-page critique in current Turabian format for each text.
+(CLOs: A, B, D)

-Emotional Needs Assessment
+Emotional Needs Assessment Assignment

 The student will complete the Emotional Needs Questionnaire in Appendix B of the Harley text and write a 1 page paper, evaluating and summarizing his/her findings according to given parameters.
+(CLOs: A, B, E)